cool-RR/cute-wing-stuff/README.markdown

     meow = frr + 7
     do_something_again()

-You can select it, then run the `comment_braces` script with a title of "doing inane stuff", to get this:
+You can select it, then run the `comment-braces` script with a title of "doing inane stuff", to get this:

     ### Doing inane stuff: ####################################################